Uncategorised

 Spain has announced plans to address its growing housing crisis by introducing a 100% tax on property purchases made by non-European Union residents.
 The measure aims to curb foreign investment in real estate, which many believe is contributing to skyrocketing housing prices and a lack of affordable homes for locals.

-Spain’s warm climate and stunning beaches have long made it a favorite destination for British and other international buyers.
+Spain’s warm climate and stunning beaches have long made it a favorite destination for British and international buyers.
 However, the surge in foreign property ownership has fueled tensions between local communities and the government.
-By significantly increasing the cost for non-EU buyers, the government hopes to prioritize housing for Spanish residents.
+The government hopes to prioritize housing for Spanish residents by significantly increasing the cost for non-EU buyers.

 Prime Minister Pedro Sánchez detailed the proposal on Monday, emphasizing the need to prevent a society divided into “rich landlords and poor tenants.”
 In 2023, non-EU residents purchased approximately 27,000 homes in Spain.
 Sánchez criticized these acquisitions as speculative, arguing they were made for profit rather than residency.